thusharashenoi/Temperature_Forecasting_using_XGBOOST/README.md

  6. XGBoost
       - It is a scalable, distributed gradient-boosted decision tree (GBDT) machine learning library.
       - syntax to use library: `import xgboost as xgb`

   ## Introduction to XGBoost:
   XGBoost, which stands for Extreme Gradient Boosting, is a scalable, distributed gradient-boosted decision tree (GBDT) machine learning library.
 It         provides parallel tree boosting and is the leading machine learning library for regression, classification, and ranking problems.
-XGBoost first grasps     the machine learning concepts and algorithms that XGBoost builds upon: supervised machine learning, decision trees, ensemble learning, and gradient         boosting.
+XGBoost first grasps     the machine learning concepts and algorithms that XGBoost builds upon: supervised machine learning, decision trees, ensemble learning, and gradient       boosting.Using XGBoost on Intel CPUs takes advantage of software accelerations powered by oneAPI, without requiring any code changes.
+Software            optimizations deliver the maximum performance for your existing hardware.
+This enables faster iterations during development and training, and lower     latency during inference.
    - BENEFITS:
    1. XGBoost is a highly portable library on OS X, Windows, and Linux platforms.
 It's also used in production by organizations across various verticals,         including finance and retail.
    2. XGBoost is open source, so it's free to use, and it has a large and growing community of data scientists actively contributing to its development.
 The library was built from the ground up to be efficient, flexible, and portable.